- Can you teach lighting ?

 - You may get lots of notes, sometimes contradictory, if you cannot anticipate the director’s vision (if he has one).

 - People get frustrated and do not feel valued which results in a lack of investment and motivation.

 It is also very important to define precisely the roles.
-A lead lighting at IMG has kinda the same responsibilities as a CG supervisor at Weta Digital.After the interview, Animal provides a list of very precise tasks and expectations for each role.
+A lead lighting role at Illumination can be very different to a lead lighting role in an other company.After the interview, Animal provides a list of very precise tasks and expectations for each role.
 No bad surprises in this case.

 A logical solution

 But there is a great solution to that !
 For example, at Animal Logic, things were quite different.
 As as senior, you would work on your shot with a lot of autonomy and in dailies you would show directly to the VFX supervisor or Production Designer.

 This process was applied on a department level and made our lives much easier.
 We would have much less steps in the chain of command.
 This is probably the reason why I felt so fulfilled on Lego Batman.

 Can you imagine ?
 A senior artist talking directly to Grant during dailies ?
 No intermediary.
 Not only it was more efficient but it also motivated me a lot.
 I experienced a similar process at On Animation with Rémi Salmon.
 It is probably cheaper as well for the studio since the shots get approved more smoothly.
 Win-win.

 Ben Snow : “In the business of looking at images, everyone is an expert and will offer their opinion.”So true.
 People just love to comment, even if they have no idea.

 I know it can sound stupid.
 But while you are on a show, having possibly a difficult time, you may have sometimes to juggle with offers from other companies; which may look quite tempting.
 As one may say : “Grass is always greener on the other side of the fence.”